zhiwu-huang/AICE1006-Data-Analytics-EDA/README.md

 # Python sources for data analytics
-A 13-lecture introductory modual on data analytics (processing, visualization, and analysis) with [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/), and [plotly](https://plotly.com/python/).
+A 13-lecture segment of the AICE1006 module on data analytics (i.e., exploratory data analysis (EDA)), covering processing, visualization, and analysis, using [numpy](https://numpy.org/),
+[pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/), and [plotly](https://plotly.com/python/).

+**Note:** Another part of AICE1006 is conducted by [Dr. Hikmat Farhat](https://www.southampton.ac.uk/people/5zvfgb/doctor-hikmat-farhat).

 <!-- The course consists in 13 lectures which should last about 1 hours each. -->
 The lectures are [jupyter](https://jupyter.org/) notebooks to be presented as slides using the [rise](https://rise.readthedocs.io/en/stable/) or related extension.